 - 1. Open the Articles dashboard. - 2.
-Click Edit > Add a new visualization - 3.
+From the options menu, click Edit > Add > Add a new visualization - 3.
 Select Topic Clustering and select articles. - 4.
-In Input Field, select snippet.
+In Input Field, select Snippet.
 The snippet field contains the actual text of the articles. - 5.
-Click the Apply changes button. - 6.
+Click the Apply changes (play) button. - 6.
 Click Save..., name the visualization Topic Explorer and click Save visualization.